You can use the following file systems:

 $TMP are set, which you can use in your jobscripts instead of the longer “

 At the end of the job, these subdirectories and their content will be deleted automatically.
-Thus it is imperative to save any final results from
+It is thus imperative to save any final results from

 $HPC_LOCAL/ before the end of the job to the

-$HPC_LOCAL for checkpoint/restart files, where later jobs are to continue earlier job's calculations based on these CPR files.
+$HPC_LOCAL cannot be used for checkpoint/restart files, where later jobs are to continue earlier job's calculations based on these CPR files.

 The local disk space of the login nodes has been assigned to the